facebookincubator/ForgeArmory/privilege-escalation/credential-theft/enumerate-creds-lazagne/README.md

 ## Steps

-1. **Setup**: Checks for the presence of Python3, pip3, and git.
+1. **Setup**: Checks for the presence of Python3 pip3, and git.
    If absent, an error message is displayed and the script exits.
 If present, it checks for LaZagne tool at the specified path.
 If absent, it clones the tool from its GitHub repository.

-1. **Run LaZagne**: Identifies the operating system of the system and runs the LaZagne tool accordingly.
+1. **Run LaZagne**: Identifies the operating system of the target and runs the LaZagne tool accordingly.

 1. **Cleanup**: If the `cleanup` argument is set to `true`, a cleanup script is executed to remove artifacts created during script's execution.